 This global annual campaign, running from 25 November (International Day for the Elimination of Violence against Women) to 10 December (Human Rights Day), raises awareness and encourages action to end violence against women and girls.

-During this time, we'll be shining a spotlight on the serious issue of gender-based violence and empowering students to take action.
+During this campaign, we'll be shining a spotlight on the serious issue of gender-based violence and empowering students to take action.

 Timeline of milestones